 A concerted effort on behalf of lobbyists to educate legislators on the perils of the offshore market has created an impetus for expanding legal gambling.
 PAC endorsements and campaign funding from pro-gaming groups such as the Sands PAC, have also resulted in softening positions from key government figures, such as Gov. Greg Abbott.

-Due to these factors, PlayTexas estimates the likelihood of sports betting legislation making it through the Texas Legislature as close to a toss-up in 2023.
+Due to these factors, PlayTexas sees long odds for sports betting legislation making it through the Texas Legislature in 2023.